-The lanyard must remain attached to the wrist of the rider, mechanic or support team member at all times the motorcycle is under power, including, but not limited to, during warm up, in the pits, in the competition area or any public area.
+The lanyard must remain attached to the wrist of the rider, mechanic or support team member at all times when the engine is running.

 The ignition cut-out must stop the engine immediately, by the simple action of pulling a lanyard or a non-elastic string (which must be as short as possible) attached to the rider's right wrist.